MESMER-group/mesmer/docs/source/development.rst

 Development setup
 ~~~~~~~~~~~~~~~~~
-To get set up as a developer, we recommend the following steps (if any of these tools are unfamiliar, please see the resources we recommend in `Development tools`_):
+To get set up as a developer, we recommend setting up an environment that holds all the tools for developing the MESMER Codebase.
+Follow the steps below (if any of these tools are unfamiliar, please see the resources we recommend in `Development tools`_):

 1. Install conda and the Make tool.
 2. Run ``make conda-environment``.
 If that fails, you can try doing it manually: